mybuddymichael/linter-elm-make/README.md

 ![quick-fix](https://github.com/mybuddymichael/linter-elm-make/blob/master/images/quick-fix.png?raw=true)

+The number of available fixes for a given cursor position is shown in the status bar.

 #### `Linter Elm Make: Quick Fix All`
 Fixes all issues in the active text editor in one go.
 If there is more than one fix for an issue, it will choose the first from the list.